Trails Information for the Greenbelt Unit

 Explore the Trinity River, by bike, horse, foot or paddle.

-Experience the north end of the Trinity River; what you see here will flow all the way to the Gulf.
+Experience the north end of the Trinity River; the waters that you see here will flow all the way to the Gulf of Mexico.
 Each of these access points (Highways 455, 428 and 380) provides a unique view of this important watershed to be explored by bike, horse, foot or paddle.
 Because of the Ray Roberts Dam, this river will always be flowing.

 Trails